zaki-alwadkar/python-jupyter-template/README.md

 ## 4. Submitting Your Work

 ### Submission Guidelines
 1. Save your completed project file with all solutions in the `src` folder.
-   - Recommended filename: `matplotlib_exercises_solution.ipynb`.
 2. Ensure all cells are executed, and outputs are visible in the notebook.
 3. Push your updated `src` folder to the repository.